“Military cemeteries in every corner of the world are silent testimony to the failure of national leaders to sanctify

 Not bad for the most neurotic people on the planet!

-A year or two back I saw an illustrative exchange on Meet the Press between Andrea Mitchell and Israeli Ambassador Ron Dermer.
+A year or two back I saw an illustrative exchange on Meet the Press between reporter Andrea Mitchell and Israeli diplomat Ron Dermer.
 Mitchell played a clip of Israeli border guards kicking the crap out of a supine Arab youth, then primly asked the ambassador, “What do you say to those who cherish Israel, but who see it as potentially losing its soul?”
 Its soul?
-You’re looking at it, lady.
+You’re lookin’ at it, lady.
 Were they not beating the kid hard enough?

 Zionism is anachronistic because Judaism itself is anachronistic, at least inasmuch as it attempts to preserve something older than last week.
 “Progress” always requires conformity.
 The tyrants of this world and their hapless minions have always taken it hard that the Jews maintain their insistence on special dispensation from kneeling and groveling before its idols, but at this late stage of the game neither can most Jews stomach the fact that these principles entail risk, and self-preservation requires violence.
 Hard choices will have to be made, but most diaspora Jews (and many in Israel) will choose not to choose—such that, in fifty years’ time, there will be no more Judaism outside Israel.
-The distinctive Jewish intellectualism that thrived under the pressure of interstitial cultural spaces will, in the west, simply become multiculti androgynous gobbledygook, while in Israel it will wither in relative isolation.
-Meanwhile, open discussion of Israel’s dire penchant for indecision is monopolized by messianic nutjobs, while open discussion of the community’s actual responsibility for the historic situation it finds itself in is monopolized by Ramat Aviv elites who’d relocate to Florida in a heartbeat if it didn’t mean giving up their small-pond status.
-Benny Morris is the only member of that latter milieu who has faced this dilemma honestly: sometimes you have to steal a loaf of bread to feed your family.
-It shouldn’t be agonized over, but neither should it be denied.
+The distinctive Jewish liberal intellectualism that thrived under the pressure of interstitial cultural spaces will, in the west, simply become multiculti androgynous gobbledygook, while in Israel it will wither in relative isolation.
+Meanwhile, open discussion of Israel’s dire penchant for indecision is monopolized by messianic nutjobs, while open, realistic discussion of the community’s actual responsibility for the historic situation it finds itself in is monopolized by Ramat Aviv elites who’d relocate to Florida in a heartbeat if it didn’t mean giving up their small-pond status.
+Benny Morris is the only member of that latter milieu who has faced this dilemma without saccharine moralism: sometimes you have to steal a loaf of bread to feed your family.
+It shouldn’t be denied, but neither should it be apologized for or agonized over.